-As a parent, you may be worried about what your children think and feel when they see the pictures in the news, overhear stories of violence and hate, and notice our anxiety about what happened and what may happen next.
-Children are likely to feel confused, anxious, or have questions.
+As a parent, you may be worried about what your child thinks and feels when they see the pictures in the news, overhear stories of violence and hate, and notice our anxiety about difficult things that might be happening at home or further afield..
+When this happens, children are likely to feel confused, anxious, or have questions.

 Of course, adults don't always have all the answers, but allowing children to voice their concerns and providing rational and thoughtful responses can be reassuring.